mcserversoft/documentation/docs/gettingstarted/portforwading.md

 ![Partial screenshot of a cmd window](/_assets/images/portforward_cmd_ipconfig.png)

 This is my result, it will look different but the layout is more or less the same.
-What we need it the IP address of the <var>Default Gateway</var>.
+What we need it the IP address of the ***Default Gateway***.

 ![Partial screenshot of a cmd window](/_assets/images/portforward_cmd_result.png)